NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

 Subpixel refinement
 -------------------

-subpixel-mode (*integer*) (default = 1)
+subpixel-mode (*integer*) (default = auto)
     This parameter selects the subpixel correlation method.
-Parabola subpixel is very fast but will produce results that are only slightly more accurate than those produced by the initialization step.
+Parabola subpixel (mode 1) is very fast but will produce results that are only slightly more accurate than those produced by the integer disparity step.
 Bayes EM (mode 2) is very slow but offers the best quality.

     When tuning ``stereo.default`` parameters, it is expedient to start out using parabola subpixel as a "draft mode."
-When the results are looking good with parabola subpixel, then they will look even better with subpixel mode 2.
+When the results are looking good with parabola subpixel mode, then they will look even better with subpixel mode 2.
 For inputs with little noise, the affine method (subpixel mode 3) may produce results equivalent to Bayes EM in a shorter time.
 Phase correlation (subpixel mode 4) is uses a frequency domain technique.
 It is slow and is best may not produce better results than mode 2 but it may work well in some situations with flat terrain.

     Subpixel modes 5 and 6 are experimental.
-Modes 7-12 are only used as part of SGM/MGM correlation.
+Modes 7-12 are only used as part of SGM/MGM correlation (see the stereo algorithms in :numref:`stereo_alg_overview`).
 These are much faster than subpixel modes 2-4 and if selected (with SGM/MGM) will be the only subpixel mode performed.
     They interpolate between the SGM/MGM integer results and should produce reasonable values.
 The default blend method for SGM/MGM is a custom algorithm that should work well but the you may find that one of the other options is better for your data.

     Subpixel modes 1-4 can be used in conjunction with SGM/MGM.
 In this case subpixel mode 12 will be used first, followed by the selected